mystist/mystist.github.com/liber_en.md

 *Introduction:*
 Develop software for logistics company.
 *Why leave:*
-The cn lauguage that created by the company is not good for personal career.
+The CN lauguage that created by the company is not good for personal career.

 LinZhi, C# Programer, (2010-09 - 2011-04)
 *Introduction:*